-Still, this experience did not deter the Johnsons from investing in rental properties.
+Still, this experience did not deter the Johnson family from investing in rental properties.
 It did, however, lead them to take a different tack.

 When their accountant recommended real estate as a way to diversify their investment portfolio, they went shopping for small rentals.
 After looking at several properties, they settled on a modest duplex and fourplex to get them started.

 "So far, so good.
 Our son-in-law helps manage the property and I keep the books," says Mrs. Johnson.

 During the first half of the past century, before the Internet and Silicon Valley, real estate created more millionaires than any other industry.
 In some business analysts' eyes, the risk associated with rental property remains less than that of sailing the uncharted waters of electronic commerce.
 And it has the capacity to recover from slumps.
 Consider Donald Trump.